tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 Requirements 9 and 10 can be violated by a bug inducing non-determinism in `VerifyVoteExtension`.
 In this case liveness can be compromised.
-Extra care should be put in the implementation of `ExtendVote` and `VerifyVoteExtension`. as a general rule, `VerifyVoteExtension` SHOULD always accept the vote extension.
+Extra care should be put in the implementation of `ExtendVote` and `VerifyVoteExtension`.
+As a general rule, `VerifyVoteExtension` SHOULD always accept the vote extension.

 * Requirement 11 [*all*, no-side-effects]: *p*'s calls to `RequestPrepareProposal`,
   `RequestProcessProposal`, `RequestExtendVote`, and `RequestVerifyVoteExtension` at height *h* do